 Colombia Coffee Roasters

-In late 2016, Colombia Coffee Roasters opened a cafe in the Covered Market, specialising in Colombian specialty coffee (of course!) and hot chocolate.
-I first visited in early 2017 and it's since become one of my go-to coffee spots in the city centre.
-They sell retail bags of coffee beans and various pieces of coffee kit too, and they also have a coffee bar in Summertown, in North Oxford.
+Colombia Coffee Roasters' Covered Market cafe specialises in Colombian specialty coffee (of course!) and hot chocolate.
+I first visited in 2017 and it's become one of my go-to coffee spots in Oxford city centre.
+They sell retail bags of coffee beans and various coffee kit, and they also have a coffee bar in Summertown, in North Oxford.

 The Handle Bar